camchenry/camchenry-remix/posts/react-typescript-context.md

   if (theme === "peach") {
     // ~~~~~~~~~~~~~~~~
     // ERROR: This condition will always return 'false' since the
-    // types 'ThemeContextValue' and '"peach"' have no overlap. return "🍑 Peach";
+    // types 'ThemeState' and '"peach"' have no overlap. return "🍑 Peach";
   }
   return <div>{theme}</div>;